SachsLab/OpenMER/docs/usage-instructions.md

 ## Procedure

-## Features

-Click connect, OK, Add Plot

-Then you're presented with a settings window.

 * Under the Subject tab:
     * Type a patient Id or select from the drop-down list if resuming a previously-stored patient.
     * Enter the remaining information.